 Our and the VIE's business is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
-Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us to penalties, damage our reputation and brand, and harm our business and results of operations.
+Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us and the VIE to penalties, damage our or its reputation and brand, and harm the business and results of operations.

 We and the VIE face significant challenges with respect to cybersecurity and data privacy, including the storage, transmission, and sharing of confidential information.
-The VIE transmit and store confidential and private information of our users, such as personal information, including names, user accounts, passwords, and payment or transaction-related information.
+The VIE transmit and store confidential and private information of the users, such as personal information, including names, user accounts, passwords, and payment or transaction-related information.